ChrisMungiria/full-stack-test/README.md

 - `/api/createUser` - A POST request that creates a user in the database.
 - `/api/getUser/:mobileNumber` - A GET request that gets a user by their mobile number from the database.

+7. I created another API endpoint `/api/logLogInTime` that stores the time a user first opens the home page, meaning they have just checked in
+8. A new data model called `userActivity` which would store the user log in time, an array of objects containing the latitude, longitude and timestamps as well as the log out time.
+9. The API `/api/updateLocation` gets the user's ID, latitude and longitude and records inside the `userActivity` model in the database as soon as they are received from the client.
+10. The API `/api/logLogOutTime` is called to update the `logoutTime` of a user when they are detected outside the polygon.

 ## Frontend

 ### Dependencies